PRIVATE EDUCATIONAL LOANS

 Selecting A Bank

 You have the right to select any bank you wish when applying for a Private Educational Loan and the Financial Aid Staff will process the paperwork for any Private Educational Loan you apply for.
-A sample listing of Private Educational Loans is listed on the back of this brochure.
+A sample listing of Private Educational Loans is listed on the back of our brochure.
 It is made available to students who need additional funding for educational expenses or for those students who need to satisfy a back balance.

 Chase Bank (You must have a qualifying Chase account or previous Chase loan relationship)